harrunisk/CurrencyKeyboard/README.md

 	}
 }
 ```
-2. Add the EasySwipe dependency in the build.gradle:
+2. Add the Currency Keyboard dependency in the build.gradle:
 ```
 implementation 'com.github.harrunisk:CurrencyKeyboard:1.0.0'
 ```